shakebugs/shake-docs/docs/ios/configuration-and-data/activity-history.md

 #### Advanced: Manual inserting

-Network events can also be manually inserted to Shake's activity history.
+Network events can also be manually inserted into Shake's activity history.
 Use this if your app is using its own URLProtocol or if there are only certain network events that should be logged.
 Here's an example: